machine mastery

 Espresso shot dripping slowly from portafilter with high pressure gauge reading

-• Gauge climbs rapidly and stays pinned high
+• Gauge shoots up fast and stays pinned to the right

 Signs of Over-Extraction and Choking